QB64Official/vscode/releases/readme.md

   - Major release: a huge changes  - Exepct for 1; major will go to 1 when the extension released to the market.
   - Minor: new functionality
   - Point: Bug Fixes|Polish

+## 0.9.0
+- Changes
+  - The name of the language Id from QB64 to qb64 (to match what Microsoft does.)
+    This is a breaking change.
+You will need to updated the you're lanch.json or delete it and have the extension create a new one.
+  - Added language server

 ## 0.8.5
 - Bugs